DR. BALDWIN POSTS

 Simply speaking, scars are the body’s response to injury.
 When the skin is damaged, cells called “fibroblasts” are activated in the damaged area of the skin, producing collagen and other structural parts of the skin to repair the defect.
 This process causes the newly healed area to have a tough texture and discoloration.
 Scars can form after surgery, injury and burns, but they can also result from acne, a body piercing or even a bug bite.
 Picking at scabs or leaving a wound exposed increases the chance of developing a scar.
 One of the best ways to avoid a noticeable scar, or to reduce the size and appearance of a scar, is to keep a wound clean and covered as it heals.

 There are different classifications of scars depending on their appearance.
-“Atrophic” scars form when fibers below the ski On the other hand, “hypertrophic” scars occur when the body’s fibroblasts repair the wound too well, causing a raised appearance.
+“Atrophic” scars form when fibers below the skin are destroyed due to inflammation from conditions such as acne, and generally have a sunken appearance.
+On the other hand, “hypertrophic” scars occur when the body’s fibroblasts repair the wound too well, causing a raised appearance.
 Hypertrophic and keloid scars most often occur from deeper, more severe wounds, but they can be caused by seemingly insignificant wounds like acne lesions or bug bites.
 Hypertrophic scars most often come from burns and tend to occur on moving body parts like across joints.
 They are generally pinker and contained to the area of the wound.
 Finally, “keloid” scars result when the body overproduces fibroblasts in thick bundles, creating a very raised bump that can extend beyond the boundaries of the original wound.
 Keloids are more common in skin of color and can be itchy or painful in some patients.
 Keloids occur more commonly on the chest, shoulders, back, jaw and ears.

 Whether you trip walking down the street and scrape your knee or have a scheduled surgical procedure, at some point in your life you will develop a scar.
 The good news is there are many options that can help.
 Talk to your pharmacist or dermatologist, or explore the rest of this site to learn more about one option – Mederma®.